 All students who do not commute from home are required to board in the college dining hall.
 All board is arranged on a contract basis with various plans available.
-All first year students and sophomores are required to be on the 21 meals per week plan.
+All first year students and sophomores are required to be on the 21 meals per week plan or the 240 block plan.
 All juniors and seniors may elect either the 14 meal or 21 meal plan regardless of where they live.
-Juniors or seniors living in housing with full cooking facilities and who have written verification from their landlords may elect a 5, 10, 14, or 21 meal plan.
+Juniors or seniors living in housing with full cooking facilities and who have written verification from their landlords may elect a 5, 10, 14, or 21 meal plan or a 240, 160, or 80 block plan.
 The contract period begins on the day preceding student validation and does not include meals during vacation periods.
-For current board rates, see the following section.

-The board plan the student selects for the school year will continue for Mayterm, at additional charge, should the student attend Mayterm.
+The board plan the student selects for the school year will continue for Mayterm at additional charge should the student attend Mayterm.